-8.4 CIE 3 - Conversion of natural draft brick kilns to induced draft
+8.4.
+CIE 3 - Conversion of natural draft brick kilns to induced draft

 There is no brick kiln in the city.
-However, Punjab Pollution Control Board has issued directions to the existing brick kilns of the State to convert their conventional brick kilns to induced draft technology.
-The Brick kilns located in the district will be monitored for conversion to the new technology in a time bound manner.
+However, 6 nos. brick kilns are located within 10 km of out skirts of MC limits of Khanna.
+Out of these, one brick kiln has converted its conventional brick kiln into induced draft with zig-zag firing technology.
+Punjab Pollution Control Board has issued directions to the existing brick kilns of the State to convert their conventional brick kilns to induced draft technology.
+The brick kilns located in the area will be monitored for conversion to the new technology in a time bound manner.

-8.5 CIE 4 - Action against non-complying industrial units:
+8.5.
+CIE 4 - Action against non-complying industrial units: